 This helped form a framework that is used to strengthen the research and evaluation in other development initiatives currently being implemented by the CfCSC.

 Creating an interactive, CD-based educational training program and resources kit for UNESCO

 This project required the development of an interactive, educational program and resources kit is designed to help media professionals to develop training skills and techniques, thus enabling to initiate and implement courses, workshops and seminars.

-Technical advice and guidance was given to help develop an information communication technologies (ICT) policy in the Solomon Islands.
+Technical advice and guidance for an information communication technologies (ICT) policy in the Solomon Islands

 Working with ACIAR the CfCSC was awarded $109,849 to conduct a scoping study to identify agricultural needs and opportunities in rural upland communities in the North-West of Vietnam.